Museum & Gardens

 What accessibility options are there for docents?

-Touring docents with physical or mobility needs can give stationed tours, remaining in one room or outdoor area while tour groups cycle through.
-Docents can use stools or chairs during tours.
+Touring docents have the option to give stationed tours, remaining in one room or outdoor area while tour groups cycle through.
+Docents may use stools or chairs during tours.
+Docents can create tour routes that utilize elevators and ramps.
 Seating can be provided during events and festivals as needed.

 If you have questions about additional accessibility options at Philbrook, please contact Melissa Ski at mski@philbrook.org or 918-748-5309.